 Key among those Corporate Governance initiatives have been the Fund’s Corporate Governance Objective & Standards, based on international best practices, strengthening the composition, and functioning of the Banks’ Board of Directors, in order to underpin consistently robust, and value adding decision making at the highest level of the Banks.

-Furthermore, the Fund is continuously reviewing the implementation of a Governance best practices framework, along with specific recommendations for further improvement, establishing a Culture of evaluation and discipline for the benefit of all stakeholders, and ensuring full Transparency and Accountability of impacts and contribution to society’s goals.
+Furthermore, the Fund is continuously reviewing the implementation of a Governance best practices framework, along with specific recommendations for further improvement e.g., the placement of women on Banks’ Boards of Directors in the context of the promotion of gender equality and diversity as per relative law (L. 4706/2020),, as well as the evaluation and selection of highly qualified members, enhancement of “fit & proper” assessment framework for Boards’ individual and collective suitability, fulfillment of external engagement policies’ requirements etc., establishing a Culture of evaluation & continuous development, compliance and discipline for the benefit of all stakeholders, ensuring full Transparency and Accountability of impacts and contribution to society’s goals.

 The HFSF in 2018 has led in Greek Banks the establishment of a Board Ethics & Sustainability Committee, responsible for overseeing the effectiveness of the business ethics, environmental, corporate social responsibility, sustainable business issues.
-This is a way that Boards can ensure that the ethical “temperature” of their organization is regularly monitored.
+Through this successful initiative

 Both NBG and Piraeus Bank have already established a Board-level Ethics & Sustainability Committee to set and monitor the Bank’s Sustainability Strategy, whereas Alpha Bank has decided to allocate the responsibilities of such a Committee to existing Board Committees and in Eurobank it is currently at Executive level and under consideration for Board level.